zshi16/FALL2019/CensusAtSchool/README.md

 If you are unable to join a team before 5pm on 10/25/2019, I will start assigning students to teams and to variables in order to complete this project by 11/8/2019.

-Please identify your team (give it a name) and identify the members of the team in the space below.
+Please identify your team (give it a name) and identify the members of the team in the space below. <h4>Please also identify your sections if your team is comprised of members from different sections</h4>

 #### Team 1: Too coool for school
 Team Member: